-Welcome to the Northampton Police Department’s Open Data Portal!
-We are proud to report that as of May 19, 2016, we are a participating agency in the White House Police Data Initiative (PDI).
+We are proud to report that on May 19, 2016, NPD became a participating agency in the White House Police Data Initiative (PDI).
 This voluntary program challenges police agencies across the United States to release data to the public in order to increase transparency and to build community trust.
-While police agencies nationwide have worked over the past few decades to release statistics related to criminal activity, this new effort challenges agencies to publish expanded data sets such as employee demographics, use of force, motor vehicle stop driver demographics, and many others.
+While police agencies nationwide have worked over the past few decades to release statistics related to criminal activity, this new effort challenges agencies to publish expanded data sets such as employee demographics, use of force, motor vehicle citation driver demographics, and many others.
 The PDI requires that participating police agencies commit to the release of at least three data sets related to different areas of police operations and administration, and collaborate with others to enhance existing and create new data sets.
 The Northampton Police Department was only the 55th agency in the United States and the first in Massachusetts to participate in this progressive police initiative.